 If you're a first-time user, you will have to enter your email and a secure password to set up an online account.
 You can check your tickets at any time after purchase in the Upcoming Purchased Draws section.

 Playing Powerball In-Store

+If you play in-store, you’ll need to keep your ticket safe until the draw takes place.
 You can ask for a Replay if you already have a Powerball ticket from a previous draw (within the last 31 days).
 The same selections will be reprinted ready for the next draw.

 Prizes and Odds